jbacaob/jbacaob.github.io/_tabs/research.md

 ## Work in Progress

 1. **Remittance Inflows and Financial Amplification in Emerging Economies**.
 Field paper project.
-2. **How Does Inflation ``Grease the Wheels'' in a Frictional Labor Market?, with Andrés Blanco and Andrés Drenik.
+2. **How Does Inflation ``Grease the Wheels'' in a Frictional Labor Market?**, with Andrés Blanco and Andrés Drenik.
 3. **Climate Policy and Sovereign Default Risk**, with Vivian Yue and Givi Melkadze.

 ## Working Papers